 A graduate of Wilkes College in Wilkes-Barre, Pa., in 1961, he received his Ph.D. in 1965 from the University of Pennsylvania.

 Dr. Rall was appointed deputy director for intramural research in June 1983.
-He advises the NIH director on general scientific matters and intramural research policies and coordinates the intramural research program.
+He advised the NIH director on general scientific matters and intramural research policies and coordinated the intramural research program.

 With NIH since 1955, he was director of the division of intramural research at the National Institute of Arthritis, Diabetes, and Digestive and Kidney Diseases for more than 20 years.